 NextSource Materials Inc. (the "Company" or "NextSource") was continued under the Canada Business Corporations Act and has a fiscal year end of June 30.
-The Company's registered head office and primary location of records is 145 Wellington Street West, Suite 1001, Toronto, Ontario, M5J 1H8.
+The Company's registered head office and primary location of records is 130 King Street West, Exchange Tower, Suite 1940, Toronto, Ontario Canada, M5X 2A2.

-The Company's principal business is the acquisition, exploration and development of mineral resources.
+The Company's principal business is the acquisition, exploration, development and mining of mineral resources.
+The Company has obtained a mining permit for the Molo Graphite project but has not secured all supporting permits and has not secured sufficient financing to begin construction.
 The Company does not operate any mines and has not initiated construction on any mines.
 The Company has yet to generate any revenue from mining operations or pay dividends and is unlikely to do so in the immediate or foreseeable future.
 The Company accepts the risks which are inherent to mineral exploration programs and the exposure to the cyclical nature of mineral prices.
 These risks are discussed in the Risk Factors section of this report.